Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

   Behavior Parameters : SoccerTwos.
 - Agent Reward Function (dependent):
-    - (1 - `accumulated time penalty`) When ball enters opponent's goal `accumulated time penalty` is incremented by (1 / `maxStep`) every fixed update and is reset to 0 at the beginning of an episode.
+    - (1 - `accumulated time penalty`) When ball enters opponent's goal `accumulated time penalty` is incremented by (1 / `MaxStep`) every fixed update and is reset to 0 at the beginning of an episode.
     - -1 When ball enters team's goal.
 - Behavior Parameters:
   - Vector Observation space: 336 corresponding to 11 ray-casts forward distributed over 120 degrees